 Getting Crap Past the Radar: In Tiny Wario's Boss Stage in Smooth Moves, there are several instances of closeup ass-shots of your dancer.

 Glowing Eyes of Doom: 5-Volt, during 9-Volt's microgame in Game & Wario.
 Goes to show how seriously she takes her role as a mother.
 Also, more generally, Ashley, when she gets pissed.
+The game does mention that 9-Volt's game was "born from 9-Volt's feverish imagination", though, so that might just be his imagination of his mother.

-And then in Game & Wario there's a straight Nostalgia Level, Gamer, which uses the old micro-game based gameplay that the original Mega Microgames...with a Red Light, Green Light styled twist.
+And then in Game & Wario there's a straight Nostalgia Level, Gamer, which uses the old micro-game based gameplay from the original Mega Microgames...with a Red Light, Green Light styled twist.
 (9-Volt's playing the game late at night, so he has to hide whenever his mom is looking.)

 Honest Axe: Spoofed in "Touched!"
 Wario's response?
 "Gimme all of them!" *tackle*